m4b/rdr/README.md

 * `rdr -f printf /usr/lib/libc.so.6` - searches the `libc.so.6` binary for an exported symbol named _exactly_ "printf", and if found, prints its binary offset and size (in bytes).  _Watch out for_ `_` prefixed symbols in mach and compiler private symbols in ELF.
 Definitely watch out for funny (`$`) symbols, like in mach-o Objective C binaries; you'll need to quote the symbol name to escape them, otherwise bash gets mad.
 Future: regexp multiple returns, and searching imports as well.
 * `rdr -l /usr/lib/libc.so.6` - lists the dynamic libraries `libc.so.6` _explicitly_ depends on (I'm looking at _you_ `dlsym`).
 * `rdr -i /usr/lib/libc.so.6` - lists the imports the binary depends on.  **NOTE** when run on linux binaries, if a system map has been built, it will use that to lookup where the symbol could have come from for you.
 Depending on your machine, can add a slight delay; sorry bout that.
 On `mach-o` this isn't necessary, since imports are required to state where they come from, because the format was built by sane people (more or less).
 * `rdr -g /usr/lib/libz.so.1.2.8` - graphs the libraries, imports, and exports of `libz.so.1.2.8`; run `dot -O -n -Tpng libz.so.1.2.8.gv` to make a pretty picture.
 Does a simple, hackish check to see if `dot` is in your `${PATH}`, and if so, runs the above dot command for you - you should probably just install it before you run this.
+[See the examples](#examples) for `rdr` output.
+Here is an example of the linux output
 * `rdr -s /usr/lib/libc.so.6` - print the nlist/strippable symbol table, if it exists.
 Crappy programs like `nm` _only_ use the strippable symbol table, even for exports and imports.
 * `rdr -v /usr/lib/libc.so.6` - print everything.

 ## Symbol Map